decred/dcrdata/README.md

 Note that while dcrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as Nginx ("engine x").
 See sample-nginx.conf for an example Nginx configuration.

-To save time and tens of gigabytes of disk storage space, dcrdata runs by default in a reduced functionality ("lite") mode that does not require PostgreSQL.
-To enable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--pg` switch.
-See `--help` or `sample-dcrdata.conf` for additional PostgreSQL configuration settings.

 ## APIs